TatuLund/vaadin-create23/docs/DataExport.PRD.md

 # Data Export Feature PRD (Admin Purchase History)

+Terminology in this document follows the glossary in [Ubiquitous Language](UbiquitousLanguage.md).
+Where existing class names or technical field names differ, the glossary defines the preferred business term.

 ## 1. Overview

 This document specifies the Purchase History Data Export feature for admin users.